Erdscsb/TaskFlow/README.md

 *   **CSRF Protection:** All authenticated requests are protected against Cross-Site Request Forgery.

-*   **Access Control:** A secure, ownership-based access model ensures users can only view and manage projects they are members of.
+*   **Role-Based Access Control (RBAC):** A secure, privilege-based access model ensures users have specific roles within each project:

+    *   **Owner:** Can edit/delete the project, manage tasks, and add/remove other members or change their roles.

+    *   **Member:** Can view the project and manage tasks (create, edit, delete, move), but cannot change project settings or manage other members.

 *   **Project Management:** Full **CRUD** (Create, Read, Update, Delete) operations for projects from a central dashboard.

+*   **Member Management:** Project owners can add new users to a project by email, change existing members' roles, or remove them from a project.

 *   **Task Management:** Full **CRUD** operations for tasks, which belong to specific projects.